-She has a PhD in Business Administration from University of Cincinnati, a MA in Liberal Studies from Florida International University, and a BA in Sociology from University of Florida.
+She holds a PhD in business administration from the University of Cincinnati, a master's in liberal studies from Florida International University in Miami and a bachelor's in sociology from University of Florida.

 - ENT 6116 - Business Planning